The 7 Best Dogs for Beginners, Vets Say

 This breed is a great option for a smaller home because of its size and personality.
 "Yorkies are known for being affectionate and loving, but they tend to be less needy than Shih Tzus in terms of physical contact," explains Brock.
 They're easy to train, are hypoallergenic, and don't shed much.
 A Yorkie is also a wonderful breed for people who live alone, as they're high on the AKC's watchdog meter.
 "Tenacious, feisty, brave, and sometimes bossy, the Yorkie exhibits all the traits of a true terrier," they say.

 Their glossy hair, which can drape down to the ground, requires just as must attention as Shih Tzus.
-"Either you need to budget for routine grooming or learn to do it yourself," Takiguchi advises.
 Their coats are very similar to human hair and if kept long, they should be brushed every day, says the AKC.